Job Details

 Job Requirements

-• Must be a currently enrolled student at the University of Michigan
+• Be a currently enrolled student at the University of Michigan

 • Willingness to work in a diverse social environment